 The Scheme is very secure because the benefits are set out in law and regulated by Parliament, plus there is no link to the Open-market, unlike with any defined contribution scheme.

-This site contains information on the Local Government Pension Scheme, Police Pension Scheme and Fire Pension Scheme.
-The Local Government Pension Scheme is only relevant to non-teaching staff.
-If you are a teacher, please contact Teachers Pensions' (the administrator of your scheme).
+This site contains information on the Local Government Pension Scheme (LGPS), Police Pension Scheme and Fire Pension Scheme.
+The LGPS is only relevant to non-teaching staff.
+If you are a teacher, please contact Teachers' Pensions (the administrator of your scheme).

 Carmarthenshire County Council is the administering authority of the Dyfed Pension Fund and we use your personal data in accordance with Data Protection legislation to provide you with pension administration service.
 For more information about how we use your data, who we share it with and what rights you have to in relation to your information, please refer to the Fund's Privacy Notice.